 In a short-term nature (lasting up to 12 months), the nominal amount is recognized as an economic value.
 In a longer-term nature of the liability (greater than 12 months), the economic value is determined using the discounted cash flow method.
-As the duration-period does not exceed 12 months, there were no differences in valuation of the regular other liabilities.
+As the duration-period does not exceed 12 months, there were no differences in valuation between the 2017 commercial balance and the 2017 Solvency II balance.